joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

 {: file='.github/workflows/test-permissions.yml'}
 {% endraw %}

-With the GitHub app installed on the `my-org/my-repo-2` repository, we have access to clone the repository even though it's not the repository that the workflow is running from.
+With the GitHub app installed on the `my-org/my-repo-2` repository and passing in the installation ID to the action, we have access to clone the repository even though it's not the repository that the workflow is running from.
 We can also use the token generated here as a Bearer token for GitHub API requests, assuming it has the access.

 ![Successful Git clone using a GitHub App](clone-from-app.png ){: width="500" }{: .shadow }
 _Successful Git clone using a GitHup App_